- Computational Social Science

 - Students who want to transfer from another college at Cornell in order to major in ISST in the College of Engineering should contact the Internal Transfer Division in 220 Computing & Communications Center (CCC) Hall.

-- Inform current advisor of intent to transfer, and email the ISST Undergraduate Advisor.
+- Inform current advisor of intent to transfer, and email the ISST Undergraduate Coordinator.

 - In order to affiliate with the IS major, students must meet the criteria for admission to the major.

 External transfer to Cornell from a different institution

 - Students who would like to transfer from a college or university outside Cornell to the ISST major in the College of Engineering should view the College of Engineering's transfer admission website.

 All potential affiliates are reviewed on a case-by-case basis relative to the following criteria:

 - At least a C (For Spring 2020: a grade of C- or better, or S*) in two of: MATH 2940, CS 2110, and ENGRD 2700.

 - A cumulative GPA of 2.5 in all completed Engineering Mathematics, Engineering Distribution, and ISST major courses.

 - Qualifying courses must be taken at Cornell.

 - Courses used to meet affiliation criteria may be repeated if the original course grade does not meet admission standards.
 The higher grade will be used for all repeated courses.